jinbeomdev/CSE4060/README.md

 # cs4060
-the repository for CS4060 that is computer graphics class with openl.
+the repository for CS4060 that is computer graphics class with opengl.